Do you want to allow authors to revise published posts in WordPress?

 WordPress comes with a powerful user role and permissions system, which allows you to add new authors and users to your website.

-If you are running a multi-author WordPress blog, then you may want to allow authors to make changes to their published articles.
+If you are running a multi-author WordPress blog, then you may want to allow authors or guest bloggers to make changes to their own posts.

-With that in mind, let’s see how you can allow contributors to revise published posts in WordPress while still requiring admin approval.
+With that in mind, let’s see how you can allow authors to revise published posts on your WordPress site while still requiring admin approval.

 Video Tutorial